What is Considered Deep Water on Lake Norman?

 When looking at Lake Norman Waterfront homes for sale, potential buyers often ask ‘what is considered deep water on Lake Norman?‘ While there is not an official number, if you have at least 10 feet of water at full pond where your boat will dock we consider that deep water.
 Here’s the thinking behind that number.

 During the primary recreational season, mid-March to October, Duke Energy has a target level of 96 ft. to 98 ft.
-(Lake level is based on full pond reading of 100 ft.
-Watch this video for a detailed explanation of Lake Norman Lake Levels).
 So, if you have 10 ft’ of water at full pond this would correspond to a depth of 6 to 8 feet when the lake level varies between 96 ft to 98 ft.
 This provides plenty of depth for most boats to get in and out.
 I will note that over the last 3 years the actual level has ranged from 97 ft. to 100 ft during the primary recreational season.

 How You Use Your Dock Matters